SoftwareQuTech/SimulaQron/docs/GettingStarted.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 By default SimulaQron uses the five nodes Alice, Bob, Charlie, David and Eve on your local computers.
 In this example there will be two processes for each node listening to incoming messages on a certain port number.
 These make up the simulation backend and the CQC server.
 To start the processes and thus the backend of SimulaQron simply type::

-    sh run/startAll.sh
+    ./cli/main.py network start-all

-.. warning:: Running :code:`sh run/startAll.sh` will be default start up servers on localhost (i.e., your own computer), using port numbers 8801-8811, to form the simulated quantum internet hardware.
+.. warning:: Running :code:`./cli/main.py network start-all` will be default start up servers on localhost (i.e., your own computer), using port numbers 8801-8811, to form the simulated quantum internet hardware.
 SimulaQron does not provide any access control to its simulated hardware, so you are responsible to securing access should this be relevant for you.
 You can also run the different simulated nodes on different computers.
 We do not take any responsibility for problems caused by SimulaQron.

-For more information on what :code:`sh run/startAll.sh` does, how to change the nodes and the ports of the network, the topology etc, see :doc:`ConfNodes`.
+For more information on what :code:`./cli/main.py network start-all` does, how to change the nodes and the ports of the network, the topology etc, see :doc:`ConfNodes`.

 ^^^^^^^^^^^^^^^^^^^
 Running a protocol